moving-to-gibraltar · Last updated 2 June 2026

 Dining outExpensive (small market, limited competition)Good variety, reasonable range

-HealthcareFree at GHA for residents, excellent private optionsFree at public hospitals, good private market
+HealthcareFree at the Gibraltar Health Authority (GHA) for residentsFree at public hospitals, good private market

 Housing: The Biggest Practical Difference

 Gibraltar is 6.8 square kilometres.
 That is not a typo.
-The rental stock is genuinely limited, and competition for good properties is real.
-Most apartments are compact by international standards, and the market moves fast.
+The rental stock is genuinely limited, competition for good properties is real, and most apartments are compact by international standards.
+The market moves fast.
+Developments like Ocean Village and Europort represent the main modern residential stock, and supply does not match demand in the way it would in a larger city.

 Lifestyle and Feel